ollama/ollama/docs/api.md

 - `options`: additional model parameters listed in the documentation for the [Modelfile](./modelfile.md#valid-parameters-and-values) such as `temperature`
 - `system`: system prompt to (overrides what is defined in the `Modelfile`)
 - `template`: the full prompt or prompt template (overrides what is defined in the `Modelfile`)
+- `messages`: the messages of the conversation until this point, this can be used to keep a conversational memory
+- `stream`: if `false` the response will be returned as a single response object, rather than a stream of objects
+- `raw`: if `true` no formatting will be applied to the prompt, and no context will be returned.
+You may choose to use the `raw` parameter if you are specifying a full templated prompt in your request to the API, and are managing messages yourself.

+Deprecated parameters (optional):

 - `context`: the context parameter returned from a previous request to `/generate`, this can be used to keep a short conversational memory
-- `stream`: if `false` the response will be returned as a single response object, rather than a stream of objects
-- `raw`: if `true` no formatting will be applied to the prompt and no context will be returned.
-You may choose to use the `raw` parameter if you are specifying a full templated prompt in your request to the API, and are managing history yourself.

 ### JSON mode